AndrewSRea/My_Learning_Port/Bootstrap/Components/Navs_and_Tabs/README.md

     </div>
 </div>
 ```
+(And again, this code example can be found in my accompanying [nav-tabs-examples-3.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Navs_and_Tabs/nav-tabs-examples-3.html) file.)

 <hr>

 :exclamation: The tabs plugin doesn't seem to work seamlessly with nav pills, as it seems to be creating a dark border around both the pills themselves and the gutters in-between.

 <hr>

 ### Using data attributes